NoamBenSason/Real-Estate-Price-Classifier/README.md

 # ANLP Project - Real Estate Price Prediction Using Large Language models
 This project aims to predict property prices using the properties' textual overview for enhanced accuracy

+**In order to run our files, please create a new pip/conda envinronment with python 3.9 and install the required packages using `pip install -r requirements.txt`**

 ## Runnable files
 - **zero_shot.py**: Runs a zero shot evaluation on pre trained models and saves the results to a file
 - **fine_tuning.py**: Runs a fine tuning process with our training data. print the evaluation results thoughtout the process but doesn't save anything